Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Methods

 \subsection{Final Data Processing Pipeline}

-The data processing pipeline used to prepare the dataset for the main deep learning experiments was: 1) outlier detection and removal, 2) normalization, and 3) random oversampling.
-The aggressive outlier detection was run first on the train set, then z-score normalization was done on the remaining data.
-The validation and test sets were normalized with the same $\mu$ and $\sigma$ obtained from the train set.
-Finally, the train set was augmented using random oversampling, implemented with the Pytorch's \cite{paszke2019pytorchimperativestylehighperformance} weighted random sampler by giving higher weights to the minority class data.
+The data processing pipeline for deep learning experiments was: 1) individual stimuli outlier detection and removal, 2) normalization, and 3) random oversampling.
+The strict outlier detection was run first on the train set, then z-score normalization was done on the remaining data.
+Validation, test, \RevisionText{and calibration} sets were normalized with the same average $\mu$ and standard deviation $\sigma$ obtained from the train set.
+Finally, the train set was augmented using random oversampling, implemented with Pytorch's \cite{paszke2019pytorchimperativestylehighperformance} weighted random sampler by giving higher weights to the minority class data.